machine learning +

 QA Passed: True

-Classification tagged it as “financial” with 0.9 confidence.
-Extraction pulled three fields (source_length, doc_type, has_amount).
-QA scored 1.0 because three fields exceed the threshold.
+The classifier picked “financial” with 0.9 confidence.
+The extractor pulled out three fields.
+The QA step scored a perfect 1.0 because three fields clear the bar.

 You already have scorer_graph from Exercise 1.
-Write a parent graph with a ReviewState schema (keys: document and review_score) that uses a wrapper function to invoke scorer_graph.
-The wrapper should map document to text and score back to review_score.
+Create a parent graph whose ReviewState holds document and review_score.
+Write a wrapper that maps document to text and pulls score back as review_score.

 # Starter code — fill in the wrapper function